jeanniehe236/CarFinance-FrontEnd/README.md

 Open a browser and go to: [http://localhost:3000](http://localhost:3000)

 # Instructions for frond-end code review
-* front-end/src/screens/HomeScreen.js - the first page
+* front-end/src/screens/HomeScreen.js - the welcome page
-* fron-end/src/screens/ProductScreen.js - the second page
+* fron-end/src/screens/ProductScreen.js - the product page displaying the offers from the server.
+* fron-end/src/App.js - the main app responsible for routing
 * front-end/src/App.css - the style sheet with CSS
 * front-end/src/Utils.js - universal functions shared by the screens